24 MLM Assumptions

 Y = 3 + 0.5 * X1 + 1.5 * X2 + rnorm( N ) )

-We fit two models, one with both covariates, and one with only one:
+We fit two models, one including both covariates, and one including only one:

 M0 = lm( Y ~ 1 + X1 + X2 , data = dat )